timedrop vs FutureMe: An Honest Head-to-Head

 - Free for four capsules a year; beyond that it’s $2 per capsule.

-- Encrypted-at-rest with scheduled delivery, not zero-knowledge - the server wraps your key so it can deliver on the day.
+- Encrypted at rest with scheduled delivery.
+The server wraps your key so it can deliver on the day.

 Which should you choose?

-Want a quick, free, text-only note to your own inbox?
-FutureMe is hard to beat.
+Want a quick text-only note to your own inbox?
+FutureMe at $2 a year is hard to beat.
 Want it private, with photos and your voice, delivered to someone on a specific future day?
-That’s what timedrop is for - and your first capsule is free to try.
+That’s what timedrop is for.
+And your first capsule is free to try.

 Frequently asked questions

-Partly.
-FutureMe is free for unlimited text letters. timedrop gives you one free capsule with no account and four free capsules a year with a free account; additional capsules are $2 each. timedrop adds encryption, photos and voice in return.
+timedrop gives you one free capsule with no account and four free capsules a year with a free account; additional capsules are $2 each.
+FutureMe runs on annual subscriptions, $2 a year for one letter to yourself each year and $12 a year for unlimited letters with images and video, so every FutureMe letter needs a paid plan. timedrop adds encryption, photos and voice in return.

 Is FutureMe or timedrop more private?